-Oxygen intake is crucial to supplying nutrients to the muscles, preventing fatigue and buildup of lactic acid.
+Oxygen intake is crucial to supplying nutrients to the muscles, preventing fatigue, and buildup of lactic acid.
 Cordyceps works by improving oxygen circulation.
 This leads to increase in stamina and endurance.

-So this medicinal mushroom in conjunction with sleep, nutrition and exercise will help you to finally burn off that excess body fat.
+In conjunction with sleep, nutrition, and exercise, these mushrooms will help you burn off that excess body fat.

-Cordyceps is what’s called an ‘Adaptogen’.

-Adaptogens are a group of non-toxic, non-habit-forming substances that help your body to adapt to your environment.
+Cordyceps is what’s called an Adaptogen, which are a group of non-toxic, non-habit-forming substances that help your body adapt to your environment.
 For example, if you’re experiencing a lot of stress, adaptogens help your body adapt to that stress and handle it better.

 5. Cayenne Pepper

-Cayenne contains capsaicin which gives pepper it’s heat, and it has been found to aid the body in digesting and utilizing proteins, regulating body temperature, easing arthritis, promoting weight loss and improving circulation.
-According to the American Chemical Society, Cayenne has also been found to shrink fat tissue and lower blood fat levels.
+Cayenne contains capsaicin, which gives pepper it’s heat, and it has been found to aid the body in digesting and utilizing proteins, regulating body temperature, easing arthritis, promoting weight loss, and improving circulation.
+According to the American Chemical Society, cayenne has also been found to shrink fat tissue and lower blood fat levels.

-One of the reasons it’s so beneficial is because of thermogenesis.
+Another reason it’s so beneficial is because of thermogenesis.
 Thermogenesis boosts your metabolism and burns calories at a higher level.

+Above all, it helps in digestion.
+I have a sensitive digestion system and cayenne promotes the production of anti-inflammatory compounds that start to coat the gut again and to heal internally.
 Whenever my stomach hurts, or I have bloating and/or indigestion, a dash of cayenne into a glass of water relieves much of this pain and discomfort.

-Supports the immune system
+- Vitamin C – Supports the immune system

-Improves focus and suppresses the appetite
+- Phenylethlamine – Improves focus and suppresses the appetite

-Enhances the mood
+- Tryptophan – Enhances the mood

 If you are struggling to get in shape and lose weight, you must read this - http://ow.ly/ZkYIg, it is a review of a very popular diet plan.
 It helped me and my brother to lose more than 40 pounds in last 5 months, You must try this instead of wasting time on things that never work with weight loss.